wyjeong/TANS/README.md

 ## Meta-Test Experiment

 You can use following command for testing the cross-modal retrieval performance on unseen meta-test datasets.
-In this experiment `load-path` which is the base-path of the cross modal space previously build and `model-zoo-raw`  for constructing OFA subnet pretrained on meta-training dataset are required.
+In this experiment, `load-path` which is the base-path of the cross modal space that you previously built and `model-zoo-raw` which is path for the OFA supernets pretrained on meta-training datasets are required.

 ``` bash
 $ python3 ../main.py --gpu $1 \